nextflow-io/nextflow/docs/module.md

     └── sayhello
         ├── sayhello.nf
         └── templates
-            └── sayhello.py
+            └── sayhello.sh
 ```

 Template files can be invoked like regular scripts from a process in your pipeline using the `template` function.
-Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow.
+Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template file is executed by Nextflow.

 See {ref}`process-template` for more information utilizing template files.